robynrox/evse-controller/README.md

 ## Detailed Setup Instructions

 ### Prerequisites
+- A computer!
+Possibly a Raspberry Pi.
+An old laptop also works well.
+- Ideally Linux.
+Instructions are given for Windows and macOS but the platforms are not recommended.
+  In particular, it is known that there are issues with the Windows installation instructions as they were recently tried out and we were unsuccessful in getting it to work.
+It is developed on a machine that runs Ubuntu 24.04.
+Other Linux distributions are likely to work well; "immutable" ones such as Fedora Silverblue might be more difficult to get to work.
+If you insist on running on Windows or macOS, expect installation to be difficult, and consider running within a container (Docker etc) using an Ubuntu image.
 - Python 3.11.7 or 3.12.3
 - An EVSE device (currently supports Wallbox Quasar)
 - A power monitor (currently supports Shelly EM)